top of page

 In some cases, surgery may be necessary to correct vision problems in teenagers.
 Refractive surgery is a type of surgery that reshapes the cornea to improve visual acuity.
 The procedure is appropriate for older teens with severe myopia or hyperopia who are not good candidates for other types of vision correction.

-It is important to note that refractive surgery is generally not recommended for children under the age of 18, as their eyes are still developing.
+Refractive surgery is generally NOT recommended for children under the age of 18, as their eyes are still developing.

 Learn more about your and your child's eye health in the Ophthalmology24 blog.